OfficeDev/teams-toolkit/templates/bot/js/notification-function-base/README.md

 For more information, [click here](https://aka.ms/teamsfx-connect-api).

-## Customizing where notifications are sent
+## Customize where notifications are sent

 By default, the notification is sent to a new private chat between your M365 user and the application.
 You can customize where each notification is delivered by editing the notification source file (for example, `src/*Trigger.js`).